paulodiovani/blog.diovani.com/technology/_posts/2017-04-11-parallel-tests-with-ava.md

 }
 ```

-- `require`: requires node modules prior to **every test** (I'm explaining the `bootstrap.js` bellow)
+- `require`: requires node modules prior to **every test** (I'm explaining the `bootstrap.js` below)
 - `files`: a glob pattern to tell which test files to run.

 ## ES2017 support

-It's possible to write tests using ES2017 syntax with any other frameworks too, since you can just require `babel/register` or use `node >= 7.0.0`.
+It's possible to write tests using ES2017 syntax with any other framework too, since you can just require `babel/register` or use `node >= 7.0.0`.
 But AVA is the only one that comes with a babel compiler by default, so it's quite easier and you'll find more ES2017 examples for it.

-The most advantage in using ES2017 is to use `async` and `await` to deal with promises.
+The biggest advantage in using ES2017 is to use `async` and `await` to deal with promises.

 So, instead of writing: